 You can solve this by replacing the soil with soil that drains as well as possible.
 It’ll allow the rhododendron to dry out more in between bouts of rain or watering sessions.

-If the rhododendron continues to be exposed to too much moisture, then it might kill the plant.
+If it continues to be exposed to too much moisture, it might kill the plant.
 It could cause root rot, and it might also lead to fungal issues.

 3 – Fungal Disease